If you visit London once and don’t almost die crossing the street, then let me ask: did you really visit London?

 Instead, you should make sure you have the CityMapper app downloaded to your phone.

 CityMapper is a free app beloved by locals that is more up-to-date on delays, closures, route possibilities and more, making it a far superior option to Google Maps.
 They even have a calorie counter for the walking option.
 If that’s not wild, I don’t know what is.
+This is one of my favourite apps for European travel, so be sure to check it out!

 10. Forgetting that there’s no phone service on the Tube